 Inbound marketing is multi-faceted, with moving parts and interdependencies.
 Email plays an integral role within this ecosystem, providing a direct and personalized line of communication with your audience.
 You can experiment with many different email marketing ideas, but in most cases, your emails will shoot for one of two targets:

-• Nurture opted-in leads
+- Nurture opted-in leads

-• Trigger conversions
+- Trigger conversions

 Email can also be used within an outbound marketing context.
 However, its true power lies in delivering personalized experiences to individuals who have already shown interest in your product, service, or company.
-Personalization is the number one tactic used by email marketers to boost engagement rates, and it works.
+Personalization is the number one tactic email marketers use to boost engagement rates, and it works.
 Nine in 10 US consumers find personalized marketing to be somewhat or very appealing.
 The leading online channel for personalized communication?
 Email.

 Email marketing essentials